Last update: 09.03.2018

 Does Avast VPN keep logs?

 Let’s look at this service from a different angle.
 What do you think of a VPN provider that keeps personally identifiable information about you, such as your full name, your Zip code, your email address as well as connection logs?
-We did some digging for this Avast SecureLine VPN review and have no doubt that they keep logs, so the question is only whether they allow themselves to share these under any circumstances or not.
+We did some digging for this Avast SecureLine VPN review and have no doubt that they keep logs.
+So, the question is only whether they share these under any circumstances or not.

 Log disclosure warning